Blonde in Bondage

-Blonde in Bondage (Swedish: Blondin i fara) is a 1957 Swedish drama crime film directed by Robert Brandt, who also wrote lyrics to the film's two songs.
+Blonde in Bondage (Swedish: Blondin i fara) is a 1957 Swedish drama crime film directed by Robert Brandt (director), who also wrote lyrics to the film's two songs.
 Distributors Corporation of America released the film in the US as a double feature with The Flesh Is Weak (1957).
 It was shot at the Metronome Studios in Stockholm.

 Plot

 New York City reporter Larry Brand is sent to Stockholm to do a story on Swedish morals.
 A traffic accident leads him into rescuing a strip tease artiste from drug addiction and pits him against a ruthless criminal gang.